and the 'Trouble' with Point of View

 – Herodotus, Histories

-Even though Croesus sought to make sure that the oracle was accurate.
-Even though he was very ‘scientific’ about it.
-Even though the tests he conducted, were as good as any, ‘double-blind’ study of today.
+Even though Croesus sought to make sure that he had found a true oracle, even though he was amazed at the accurate 'sight' of the oracle, even though Croesus was very ‘scientific’ about it.
+Even though the tests he conducted, were as good as many, ‘double-blind’ studies of today.
 In the end, he failed to properly understand or question further what the oracle had said.
-He was blinded by the amazingly accurate oracular description of what he had been doing that 100th day when he had secretly killed and cooked a tortoise and a lamb in a brass pot.
+He had been blinded by the amazingly accurate oracular description of what he had been doing that 100th day when he had secretly killed and cooked a tortoise and a lamb in a brass pot.

 “It ain’t what you don’t know that gets you into trouble.